-On Wednesday I attended the first day of a three day workshop on the Victim Empowerment Programme (VEP), hosted by the Department of Social Development (DSD) – by invitation only.
+On Wednesday I attended the first day of a three day workshop on the Victim Empowerment Programme (VEP), hosted by the Department of Social Development (DSD).
 My understanding was that we were going to look at the needs of persons with disabilities when reporting crimes or needing assistance from DSD.

-As the morning progressed the facilitators started delving into sexual offences, and case studies which required us to give consideration to the process that the victim goes through.
-Later we focussed on sex, “what is your favourite sex position” – a question that had all baffled.
+As the morning progressed the facilitators started delving into sexual offences, and case studies.
+Requiring participants to give consideration to the process that the victim goes through.
+Later we focussed on sex.
+“What is your favourite sex position” – a question that had all baffled.
 The purpose of this question though, was for us to later share why this question shocked us, and yes, we were all expected to answer!

-During these six hours I was pulled back into the depths of a journey I never expected to relive. throughout this workshop, while listening the questions and answers and the “perhaps the victim . . . or I had this case . . . ” scenarios I relived my own childhood.
-I found myself back in that tiny room, dictating my statement to a female police officer.
-I saw the perpetrator as I sat in the dock, testifying and being interrogated by the defence.
+These six hours pulled me back into the depths of a journey I never expected to relive.
+Throughout this workshop, while listening the questions and answers and the “perhaps the victim . . . or I had this case . . . ” scenarios I relived my own childhood.
+I found myself back in that tiny room.
+Dictating my statement to a female police officer.
+I saw the perpetrator as I sat in the dock.
+Testifying.
+Being interrogated by the defence.
 Being given the opportunity to testify in-camera and opting to face my demons head-on.

-I relived my fears, my anxieties and withdrawal as a child . . . my teenage years of fighting and drowning and blocking it out . . . and finally the day when the isolation in my pain, shame and guilt and fear; worst of all, the intense hate for the person I had become and for the person who created the reflection I no longer recognised in the mirror, the person who ripped my childhood from me . . .
+I relived my fears, my anxieties and withdrawal as a child . . .
+My teenage years of fighting and drowning and blocking it out . . .
+Then finally, the day where the isolation in my pain, shame and guilt and fear.
+Worst of all, the intense hate for the person I had become.
+The hate for the creator of the reflection I no longer recognised in the mirror, the person who ripped my childhood from me . . .

 This first day, of a workshop for which I was ill prepared, drained all that I am.
 It stripped me of emotions, and left me tired to the bone.
 It rocked my psyche and left me empty!